Investing in a Roth IRA is a great idea, particularly if you already have a 401(k) or other retirement plan at work.

 Roth IRA vs Traditional IRA: When a Roth Makes Sense

-With a Roth IRA, you pay taxes up front and then never pay them again.
+With a Roth IRA, you put in after-tax income, but then never pay taxes on the investment gains in your Roth IRA account.
 With a traditional IRA, you defer taxes up front by getting a tax deduction on your contributions, defer all your investment taxes, and then pay taxes on your withdraws decades later.

 So, the key question of which to contribute to is this: